nicodewet/gambler/README.md

 * Thinking about security concerns
 * Thinking where to place core business logic - and deciding that the core of the app would be server-side
-* I resisted the temptation to invent validation logic at all layers where there was significant uncertainty (e.g. the formatting of a valid loyalty scheme card number)
+* I resisted the temptation to invent validation logic at all layers where there was significant uncertainty (e.g. the formatting of a valid company card number)

 The following were open questions: